linkml/linkml/docs/generators/pydantic.rst

 * :attr:`.PydanticGenerator.split`
 * :attr:`.PydanticGenerator.split_pattern`
 * :attr:`.PydanticGenerator.split_context`
+* :meth:`.PydanticGenerator.generate_split`

 The implementation of ``split`` mode in the Generator itself still generates a single module, except for importing classes from other modules rather than including them directly.
-This is wrapped by :func:`.generate_split` which can be used to generate the module files directly
+This is wrapped by :meth:`.PydanticGenerator.generate_split` which can be used to generate the module files directly

 .. autofunction:: generate_split